OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | *DATASOURCE_NAME* | *MEASURINGSYSTEM_NAME* | no |

 A timestamp is available for each individual measuring point within a data source group.
 There are two types of data acquisition for a data source group.
 One is always after a defined distance (e.g. every 250 millimeters) and the other is the recording of measurement data at a certain frequency (e.g. 4000 Hz).
 The way the measurement data was recorded is shown in two attributes for each channel group.
-For a description see [\ref{triggermode} Trigger mode](#triggermode).
+For a description see [Trigger mode](#triggermode).

 ![Datasource group overview](images/generated/rcmdx_datasource_group.png){width=320px}